Deploy and Roll Out PTC

 - Curation audit log shows expected entries (only if JFrog Curation is enabled on the resolving remotes)

-- Artifactory system logs show package reroute lines (user, original and target URLs, registry type, user agent)—see Package reroute logs (Artifactory)
+- Artifactory system logs show package reroute lines (user, original and target URLs, registry type, user agent)—see Package Reroute Logs for PTC

 npm auditand other POST-based commands continue to work normally- Lock file behavior is acceptable (see Lock File Considerations for npm.
 Minor URL differences are expected and not a blocking issue.)